yashwanth-mudhiraj/Plagiarism-Dashboard/README.md

 # How to run this web application?
 After installing the above versions run these commands:

-In NodeJS_Dolos -> open cmd and input command ( node app.js )
+-In NodeJS_Dolos -> open cmd and input command ( node app.js )
-In PlagDash -> open cmd and input command ( ng serve -o ) In backendDash -> open cmd and input command ( python manage.py runserver )
+-In PlagDash -> open cmd and input command ( ng serve -o ) -In backendDash -> open cmd and input command ( python manage.py runserver )

 Note: In NodeJS_Dolo s-> app.js, you need to add your own email ID and pass in app.get("/sendEmail" ..   method to send email notifications.